Seafood: In religion

 For the most part Islamic dietary laws allow the eating of seafood, though the Hanbali forbid eels, the Shafi forbid frogs and crocodiles, and the Hanafi forbid bottom feeders such as shellfish and carp.
 The Jewish laws of Kashrut forbid the eating of shellfish and eels.
-In the Old Testament, the Mosaic Covenant allowed the Israelites to eat Finfish, but shellfish and eels were an abomination and not allowed.
+In the Old Testament, the Mosaic covenant allowed the Israelites to eat Finfish, but shellfish and eels were an abomination and not allowed.

-In the New Testament Luke 24 Jesus' eating of a fish and Jesus telling his disciples where to catch fish, before cooking it for them to eat.
-Pescatarianism was widespread in the early Church, among both the clergy and laity.
+Pescatarianism was widespread in the early Christian Church, among both the clergy and laity.
 In ancient and medieval times, the Catholic Church forbade the practice of eating meat, eggs and dairy products during Lent.
-Thomas Aquinas argued that these "afford greater pleasure as food [than fish], and greater nourishment to the human body, so that from their consumption there results a greater surplus available for seminal matter, which when abundant becomes a great incentive to lust."
-In the United States, the Catholic practice of abstaining from meat on Fridays during Lent has popularised the Friday fish fry, and parishes often sponsor a fish fry during Lent.
+Thomas Aquinas argued that these "afford greater pleasure as food [than fish], and greater nourishment to the human body, so that from their consumption there results in a greater surplus available for seminal matter, which when abundant becomes a great incentive to lust".
+In the United States, the Catholic practice of abstaining from meat on Fridays during Lent has popularised the Friday fish fry.
 In predominantly Roman Catholic areas, restaurants may adjust their menus during Lent by adding seafood items to the menu.